CarolinCode/project-expresso/README.md

 # Expresso

-In this project, I built an app in Express with focus on the routing and database logic for an internal tool for a coffee shop called Expresso.
+In this project, I built an app in Express.js with focus on the routing and database logic for an internal tool for a coffee shop called Expresso.

 The Expresso internal tool allows users to:
 - Create, view, update, and delete menus